 The details are from 1953 ads.
 The term ‘pearl’ is being used here loosely to describe plastic imitation.

-Glass button have only been made artists/designers studios within Australia, not large scale or factory produced.
+Glass button have only been made artists/designers studios within Australia, not large scale (excepting Grant Featherston).
 Here are some examples, along with the matching illustrations from Women’s Weekly advertising.

 In the examples below, the top 2 are glass examples from 1955.
 The bottom row may be Australian made plastic and metal-coated plastic examples.